sannidhyaroy/Iris/README.md

 The easiest method is sufficient for most.
 However, if you want to take advantage of the OpenSearch description format, the recommended way would be to [fork this repository](https://github.com/sannidhyaroy/Iris/fork) and then go to this url (`https://app.netlify.com/start/deploy?repository=<your repository url>`), where "`<your repository url>`" should be replaced by the link to your forked repository.

 After deploying successfully to Netlify, note the domain of your site.
-Find and replace all instances of `iris.noton.tk` from your forked repository's files with your Netlify site's domain.
+Find and replace all instances of `iris.thenoton.com` from your forked repository's files with your Netlify site's domain.

 ---
 ## **Contributing**